blackdra-gon/crewz3r/README.md

 ## Dependencies

 Dependencies are managed through [poetry](https://python-poetry.org).
-After cloning the repository, run `poetry install` to install all dependencies.
+After installing poetry and cloning the repository, run `poetry install` to install all dependencies.

 ## Code style